-Last time on Supervised Learning’s Got Talent, K-Nearest Neighbor wowed the crowd with it’s neighborhood watch skills.
+Last time on Supervised Learning’s Got Talent, K-Nearest Neighbor wowed the crowd with its neighborhood watch skills.

-The star of the show today, is a bit of a paradox.
+The star of the show today is a bit of a paradox.

 You see, when someone calls you “naive”, it’s normally not good.
-They think you’re gullible, and easy to fool.
+They think you’re gullible and easy to fool.

 But as “naive” as our star is…